tripl3tr3s/tripl3tr3s/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Triple Tres
 ===================================================================================================================================

-Web3 Researcher / Graphic Designer-Illustrator / Tattooer
+Web3 Researcher Analyst / Graphic Designer-Illustrator / Tattooer
 ---------------------------------------------------------

-Crazy right?
-For the last 12 years after graduating from U.A.A.
-I have been experimenting with my most artistic and creative side, but since 2020 when I finally Orange pilled myself, I have been gradually changing careers, now leaving tattooing as my own part-time business that grants me the freedom to exploit my curious and creative side within Web3, creating deep research documents for unbiased content creation, (docs which soon I intend to translate and shorten into valuable articles and charts for the Latam community), as well as developing cool graphics and onboarding newcomers to this exciting crypto world.
-Nowadays, I'm starting to create a personal brand within the crypto space and at the same time working as a researcher / project analyst within Web3, for Coinsider and building a global community as a core contributor in Retail DAO a project focused on decentralizing collective alpha knowledge to improve our investment strategies. 🚀
+I began my journey as a visual designer and have since expanded my expertise to encompass a blend of roles, from Crypto Research to Data Analysis (SQL/pandas/ggplot2 entry-to-mid level).
+Previously tattooing and designing, I now focus on the intersection of data, design and technology, particularly in the realm of blockchain.

+Authored 20+ in-depth research briefs (~50 pages each), blending thematic storytelling with hardcore crypto analysis, fueling videos racking up thousands of views.
+From 2020 to this date, I laid the groundwork for a seamless pivot into professional crypto research and community building. 🚀

 * 🌍  I'm based in Mexico
-* 🖥️  See my portfolio at [Google docs, for now.
-This is one of my latest deep research docs.]([http://docs.google.com/document/d/1qk9uOSi5DvZL6rW4BIt1h7lOlumhbz2GKQLpP7TXy6U/edit?usp=sharing](https://docs.google.com/document/d/e/2PACX-1vQN6k3vqjq8jraYzvwWvHgr7vMSkOC-sLxIUuUpob-u8k6r1pHAQDFvkV2VuAWQEFCWkkJ1BFYErfVc/pub))
+* 🖥️  See my portfolio at [researchooor.quest](https://researchooor.quest)
-* ✉️  You can contact me at [tripl3tr3s@gmail.com](mailto:tripl3tr3s@gmail.com)
+* ✉️  You can contact me at [tripl3tr3s@gmail.com](mailto:contact@researchooor.xyz)
 * 🚀  I'm currently working on [Retail DAO](http://retaildao.xyz)
-* 🧠  I'm learning SQL, Bash Shell, Linux servers administration, and Git & Github
+* 🧠  I'm learning SQL, Python/Pandas, R/ggplot2, Tableau, Power BI, and crypto data visualizations.
 * 🤝  I'm open to collaborating on any project who is aligned to the core values of Decentralization, Financial Sovereignty, Censorship Resistance, Transparency and Openness, Permisionless Innovation, Privacy and Global Accessibility.

 <a href="https://www.x.com/@TripleeeTres" target="_blank" rel="noreferrer"><img